MatiBrego/MatiBrego/README.md

         https://github.com/MatiBrego/wordle-clone-java -> A wordle clone using Java, Spring and Vaadin.

+        https://github.com/MatiBrego/flashcardapp -> A flash card WebApp for learning languages using Typescript and React.

         https://github.com/MatiBrego/weatherapp -> A simple weather forecast WebApp using Typescript.

-        https://github.com/MatiBrego/flashcardapp -> A flash card WebApp that shows you words in different languages(and their translations).
-It uses Typescript and React

 <!---
 MatiBrego/MatiBrego is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.